 “We look forward to having people out at the course so they can have their own natural experience up in the trees in The Woodlands,” said Nunes.

 Feel free to pack a lunch because there are shelters and picnic areas nearby.
-The schedule is based on the time of year and the sunset calendars.
+We also encourage bringing a reusable water bottle that can be refilled near the course when needed.
+The daily schedule is based on the time of year and the sunset calendars.
 The last reservation allowed on the course is three hours prior to sunset.
+For thrill-seekers wanting to climb in the dark, they can sign up for special events which are held monthly.